Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/plugin-configurations/Certificate_based_subscriptions.md

 **Step 1**

-1. When the `certificate based subscriptions` are enabled send message in the linked channel or DM/GM on MM or MS Teams.
+1. Enable the `certificate based subscriptions` and send message in the linked channel or DM/GM on MS Teams.
-2. Navigate to the linked channel or DM/GM on MS Teams or MM respectively.
+2. Navigate to the linked channel or DM/GM on MM.

 **Step 1**

-1. When the `certificate based subscriptions` are disabled send message in the linked channel or DM/GM on MM or MS Teams.
+1. Disable the `certificate based subscriptions` and send message in the linked channel or DM/GM on MS Teams.
-2. Navigate to the linked channel or DM/GM on MS Teams or MM respectively.
+2. Navigate to the linked channel or DM/GM on MM.

 **Expected**

-The user should be able to verify the message sync and their order in the linked channel or DM/GM on MS Teams or MM respectively.
+The user should be able to verify the message sync and their order in the linked channel or DM/GM on MM.
-After step 2, the user should get a delay or the order is not maintained for the messages sync in the linked channel or DM/GM on MS Teams or MM respectively.
+After step 2, the user should get a delay or there can be a mismatch in the order of the messages synced in the linked channel or DM/GM on MM.